MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 ---
-Description: Windows desktop applications can pin secondary tiles thanks to the Desktop Bridge!
+Description: Win32 applications can pin secondary tiles thanks to the Desktop Bridge!
-title: Pin secondary tiles from desktop application
+title: Pin secondary tiles from Win32 apps
-label: Pin secondary tiles from desktop application
+label: Pin secondary tiles from Win32 apps
 template: detail.hbs
 ms.date: 05/25/2017
 ms.topic: article
 keywords: windows 10, desktop bridge, secondary tiles, pin, pinning, quickstart, code sample, example, secondarytile, desktop application, win32, winforms, wpf ms.localizationpriority: medium
 ---
-# Pin secondary tiles from desktop application
+# Pin secondary tiles from Win32 apps

-Thanks to the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), Windows desktop applications (like Win32, Windows Forms, and WPF) can pin secondary tiles!
+Thanks to the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), Win32 applications (like Windows Forms, and WPF) can pin secondary tiles!

 ![Screenshot of secondary tiles](images/secondarytiles.png)

 > [!IMPORTANT]
 > **Requires Fall Creators Update**: You must target SDK 16299 and be running build 16299 or later to pin secondary tiles from Desktop Bridge apps.

 Adding a secondary tile from your WPF or WinForms application is very similar to a pure UWP app.
 The only difference is that you must specify your main window handle (HWND).
 This is because when pinning a tile, Windows displays a modal dialog asking the user to confirm whether they would like to pin the tile.
-If the desktop application doesn't configure the SecondaryTile object with the owner window, Windows doesn't know where to draw the dialog and the operation will fail.
+If the Win32 application doesn't configure the SecondaryTile object with the owner window, Windows doesn't know where to draw the dialog and the operation will fail.

 ## Package your app with Desktop Bridge